Experimentation statistical methodology

 We estimate the relative difference in means between two variations.
 We define the relative difference in the means of variations and as a parameter .
 The relative difference in the means also has a posterior distribution.
 To derive the posterior distribution of , we apply the delta method to and ,

-As with the mean of the metric for a single variation, we use the 90% highest density interval for the 90% credible interval.
-The experiment results table displays the 90% credible interval of the relative difference in means between each variation ( for all ) in the column Relative difference from:.
+As with the mean of the metric for a single variation, we use the 90% highest density interval for 90% credible interval.
+The experiment results table displays the 90% credible interval of the relative difference in means between each variation and the control variation ( for all ) in the column Relative difference from control variation.

 Conversion metrics